AshKyd/briscycle/site/brisbane-city/riverwalk/index.md

   }
 ---

-The Brisbane Riverwalk connects the [Bicentennial Bikeway](../bicentennial-bikeway/) to New Farm and Merthyr, following the north side of the Brisbane River.
+The Brisbane Riverwalk connects Brisbane to New Farm via Howard Smith Wharves, along the north side of the Brisbane River.

+The Riverwalk connects to the City Reach Boardwalk taking you right into the Brisbane CBD.
+It continues on to the [Bicentennial Bikeway](../bicentennial-bikeway/) which continues to Toowong, as well as the [V1 Bikeway](../southeast-freeway-bikeway/) via the [Goodwill Bridge](../goodwill-bridge/).

-## The new Riverwalk
+## The Riverwalk

 The Riverwalk is a great way to get from New Farm to the city as it follows along the river rather than winding through the steep hills approaching Fortitude Valley.
-The Riverwalk has segregated pedestrian and cycle infrastructure, so you're free to ride or walk at whichever pace you choose.
+The Riverwalk has segregated pedestrian and cycle lanes, so you're free to ride or walk at whichever pace you choose.

 The Riverwalk includes shaded rest and viewing areas similar to other bikeways in the area.